mundorum-lab/datasci/modules/data/README.md

 }
 ~~~

 # Components

 ![Component specification](images/Data.png)

 ## Component `file-input`

-> The responsibility of this component is to collect raw data from csv and xlsx files and transform it into a useful format for other components.
+> The responsibility of this component is to collect raw data from csv and json files and transform it into a useful format for other components.
 Specifically, we convert the raw data into a JSON format, which is then inserted into the data bus.

 ### Input Notices